guyi49/just-for-interest/ietls/writing/task2.md

     - purchase
 ---
-It is traffic and pollution problems that have been becoming more and more serious nowadays.Raising the price of oil is considered to be the most effective way to handle them，which I do not approve of at all.
+It is traffic and pollution problems that have been becoming more and more serious nowadays.Raising the price of oil is considered to be the most effective way to handle them, which I do not approve of at all.

 ### homework
 #### test1
 - Some people say that the best way to improve public health is by increasing the number of sports facilities.